 On 25 March the Special Rapporteur on the rights of indigenous peoples, James Anaya, delivered a lecture on international human rights and indigenous peoples at a conference hosted by the Andean University Simón Bolivar and the Office of the High Commissioner for Human Rights, in La Paz.
 During his presentation, Anaya addressed the objectives of consultation and consent mechanisms.

 Indigenous peoples in Bolivia

-There are 36 recognized peoples in Bolivia.
-With the adoption of the UN Declaration on the Rights of the Indigenous Peoples and a new Constitution, Bolivia took the name of plurinational state.
-Still, the country's indigenous peoples face challenges, especially in terms of seismic work in search of new oil and gas reserves and hydroelectric projects.
+There are 38 recognized peoples in Bolivia.
+With the adoption of the UN Declaration on the Rights of the Indigenous Peoples and a new Constitution, Bolivia adopted the status of a plurinational state.
+However, the country's indigenous peoples still face challenges, especially in terms of seismic work in search of new oil and gas reserves and hydroelectric projects.

 Main challenges for Bolivia’s indigenous peoples